AldenL/CovidCases/README.md

 ### Covid Cases and Deaths Over The Course of the Pandemic

 The line graph below shows the timeline of covid cases and deaths in NYC during the pandemic.
+As we can see, at the beginning of the pandemic covid deaths spiked along with covid cases, but afterwards covid deaths remain relatively low compared to the number of cases.
+Even during the spike in covid cases during the holiday season, covid deaths did did not increase much, which means that more and more people were recovering from covid.

 ![graph](graphs/CasesOverlay.png)